zetachang/react.rb/README.md

 Make sure your routes file has a route to your home#show method, and you have done a bundle install.
 Fire up your development server and you should see "hello world" displayed.

 Open up the js console in the browser and you will see a log showing what went on during the rendering.

+Have a look at the sources in the console, and notice your ruby code is there, and you can set break points etc.

+## Typical Problems

+`Uncaught TypeError: Cannot read property 'toUpperCase' of undefined`  This means the thing you are trying to render is not actually a react component.
+Often is because the top level component name is wrong.
+For example if you are in controller Foo and the method is `bar`, but you have named the component Foo::Bars then you would see this message.

+## Turning off Prerendering

+Sometimes its handy to switch off prerendering.
+Add `?no_prerender=1` ... to your url.

 ## TODOS / Work arounds / Issues